• Skip to content

 • poisoning

-• foreign objects in the airways
+• foreign objects in the airways or the oesophagus

-• medical conditions like cerebral palsy, which can affect the nerves or muscles needed for swallowing.
+• medical conditions like cerebral palsy, which can affect the nerves or muscles needed for swallowing

 Go to a hospital emergency department straight away if your child: